yismaili/Boot2root/writeup1.md

 www-data@BornToSecHackMe:/var/www/forum/templates_c
 ```

-**Dirty COW** (CVE-2016-5195) is a well-known privilege escalation vulnerability in the Linux kernel, discovered in October 2016.
-It stands for **"Copy-On-Write"** and affects how the Linux kernel handles this memory management feature.

-Here’s a brief explanation:

-### What is Dirty COW?
+🚨 Exploit: Dirty COW Privilege Escalation 🚨
+Dirty COW (Copy-On-Write) is a race condition vulnerability in the Linux kernel that allows an attacker to gain root privileges by modifying read-only files.
+This exploit works by racing madvise(MADV_DONTNEED) against write() or ptrace() to overwrite protected system files such as /etc/passwd.

+🔍 How It Works
-- **Copy-On-Write (COW)** is a mechanism that allows processes to share memory pages until a write operation occurs.
-Once a process attempts to modify a shared page, a new copy of the page is created for that process.
+The exploit leverages Copy-On-Write (COW), which is a kernel memory management feature that allows multiple processes to share the same memory page until one tries to modify it.
+The exploit forces the kernel to replace a read-only file's memory page with a modified version.
-- The **Dirty COW vulnerability** occurs because the kernel improperly handles this mechanism, allowing unprivileged users to write to read-only memory, thus "dirtying" the memory.

-### Exploit:

-- An attacker can exploit Dirty COW to gain **root privileges** by modifying files they normally wouldn't have access to, such as system binaries.
+📝 Steps to Exploit Dirty COW
+1. Define user details for a new /etc/passwd entry (e.g., a root user with ID 0).
+2. Generate a password hash for the new user.
+3. Open the target file (/etc/passwd) and map it into memory using mmap().
+4. Fork a child process to execute ptrace() and madvise() attacks.
+5. Child process:
+ - Creates a thread that continuously runs madvise() to invalidate memory pages.
+ - Stops itself (SIGSTOP) to allow the parent process to inject data.
+6. Parent process:
+ - Uses ptrace(PTRACE_POKETEXT) to modify the read-only mapped memory with new user credentials.

 Compile the `dirty.c` file:

 ```jsx